tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_22/2021-07-06-item-5-wheres-my-self-driving-car.md

 title: Where's my self driving car!?
 word_count: '23'
 ---
 Over the last decade we have been promised self driving cars 'soon' - what's going on?

-AI pioneer Andrej Karpathy, Director of AI at Tesla gives a fascinating [talk](https://youtu.be/g6bOwQdCJrc) at the Conference on Computer Vision and Pattern Recognition.
+AI pioneer Andrej Karpathy, Director of AI at Tesla, gives a fascinating [talk](https://youtu.be/g6bOwQdCJrc) at the Conference on Computer Vision and Pattern Recognition.
 Updating us on where they are.
 It has some interesting titbits:

 ➡ Using vision to predict depth and velocity.
-No need for RADAR or detailed 3d maps.
+No need for RADAR or detailed 3D maps.

-➡ Collecting real data from Tesla fleet, labelling very well and carefully.
+➡ Collecting huge volumes of data from Tesla fleet, labelling very well and carefully.

 ➡ Auto labelling as a good source of data.
-Using complex models with low latency to build training data from lighter, more specialist models
+Using complex, slow models to build training data for lighter, more specialist models.

-➡ Separate networks for each type of output - detection, attributes, kinematics, trajectory etc.
+➡ Separate networks for each type of output - detection, attributes, kinematics, trajectory, etc.

 ➡ Nice release and validation process.
 Unit tests, shadow modes.